GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 that in a relative sense we can resolve both small and low couplings.
 Obviously one cannot take the log of zero, so zero coupling is not allowed.
 This should NOT be interpreted to mean that log(coupling) is uniformly distributed.
 Rather, it is a numerical improvement to the discretization.
-We still use a uniform distribution to interpolate the prior density among the provided coupling values - but then we numerically discretize that density with a log spacing.

 cmin_p,cpref_p,cmax_p
 ---------------------